Democracy: making decisions together

 We promote diverse attitudes and challenge stereotypes by sharing stories that reflect and value the diversity of children’s experiences and providing resources and activities that challenge gender, cultural and racial stereotyping.

 Children understand how to behave when we go on visits and out into the village.
-We made pizzas at Frankie and Benny's restaurant last summer and we went to the Sealife Centre in 2015.
-Last year we went to Sacrewell Farm and tried pond dipping.
+We went to the Sealife Centre in the summer of 2019.